 Ofcom states that if you have a fault that has persisted for some time, and your provider has failed to resolve it, you can cancel your service and switch to another.

 That said, it's not always so easy.
-Some faults can be hard to prove and providers aren't going to go out of their way to help you do it.
-Your best bet is to record outages, and phone your provider every time the problem manifests.
+Some faults can be hard to prove, and providers aren't going to go out of their way to help you do it.
+Your best bet is to make a note of any outages and phone your provider every time the problem occurs.
 They'll have a record of the phone calls, which adds credence to your complaint.